 Crispy Baked Mac and Cheese Bites

 Need a fun finger food for your soup?
-This baked mac and cheese bites recipe is the perfect appetizer for kids and adults.
+Baked mac and cheese bites are a comfort food that's perfect for kids and adults.
 They are easy to freeze and quick to reheat.

 Falafel